google-marketing-solutions/tagspeed_audit/README.md

 # Tagspeed Audit

 ## Introduction
-Tagspeed Audit is a tool to help measure the impact tags deployed via Google Tag Manager are having on pagespeed.
+Tagspeed Audit is a tool to help measure the impact third-party JavaScript is having on pagespeed.

 Third-party JavaScript, much of which is delivered via a tag management system, is a well known culprit when it comes to poor page performance.
 Although tag